Personnel Policy Manual

 The normal work hours at District Headquarters are 8:00 a.m. to 4:30 p.m.
 Monday through Friday.
 Employees at District Headquarters may be regularly or temporarily scheduled to work hours other than normal work hours.
 The Director is authorized to approve flexible work hours for employees.

 An employee who works a block of time more than 3 hours in duration can take a 15-minute break of paid time.
-The break is not to be taken during the first 30 minutes or during the last 30 minutes of the workday, nor can breaks be accumulated.
+No breaks may be taken during the first 30 minutes or during the last 30 minutes of the workday, nor can breaks be accumulated.
 An employee who chooses to “skip” a break does not receive extra compensation or compensatory time.
 The Director may make prior arrangements with an employee who, because of work circumstances, misses a break.

 b.
 Compensatory Time and Overtime